 - Exalted has a number of these, mainly First Age deathtraps built to house the bodies of Solars slain during the Usurpation.
 In-character, they were constructed and laden with the grave goods of the dead in the hopes of keeping the restless spirits of the "Anathema" sated.
 Out-of-character, it's mainly a reason for newly returned Solars to evade death traps and get all the cool stuff they collected in their last life.

-- In Diablo, the cathedral holds many free-standing stone coffins, many of which contain skeletons that will attack you.
+- The cathedral holds many free-standing stone coffins, many of which contain skeletons that will attack you.

-- And then there is an entire level called The Tomb of King Leoric, which is not particularly ancient, but is still crawling with skeletons.
+- There is an entire level called The Tomb of King Leoric, which is not particularly ancient, but is still crawling with skeletons.